VladPrytula/reinforcement_learning_search_from_scratch/docs/book/ch06/ch06_advanced_gpu_lab.md

 The GPU shines when:

-- `n_bandit` is large (e.g. 50k–500k episodes)
+- `n_bandit` is large (e.g. 50k--500k episodes)
 - `batch_size` is tuned to fill the GPU reasonably well

 Analogy:

-- Calling the GPU for 100 episodes is like renting a 100‑seat bus to transport 3 people.
+- Calling the GPU for 100 episodes is like renting a 100-seat bus to transport 3 people.
 The bus moves fast, but boarding takes time and you are not using its capacity.
 - Calling the GPU for 100k episodes with `batch_size=4096` is like running a shuttle service at full capacity.
-You amortize the boarding cost and benefit from the bus’s speed.
+You amortize the boarding cost and benefit from the bus's speed.

 ---

-## 8. Best Practices for Safe CPU → GPU Migration
+## 8. Best Practices for Safe CPU to GPU Migration

-This lab is not just about “making it faster.”
+This lab is not just about "making it faster."
 It is about making sure the GPU version is:

 - Correct (matches the canonical implementation)
 - Reproducible (same seeds, same answers)